memseer/docs.memseer.com/docs/guides/overview.md

 **[work units](#work-units)** can be enabled if you need to keep track of thing with kilometers, miles or hours of operation, such as vehicles, airplanes or even treadmills - [see example](#work-units)

-**origination date** - is a date when the category was manufactured/created/ started working or simply when we want to start keeping track.
+**origination date** - is a date when the category was manufactured/created/started working or simply when we want to start keeping track.

 **active** - enables/disables calculation of the schedule when [actions](#actions) are present.